zyq8709/DexHunter/README.md

 # DexHunter

 #####NOTICE： The feature string is very important.
 It may be changed along with the evolution of hardening services.
 If it is incorrect, the unpacking process cannot be triggered.
+DexHunter leverages "fwrite" and other libc functions to manipulate files.
+But these functions are hooked by hardening services resulting in the crash of the process.
+As a result, you cannot utilize the provided image to unpack the latest hardedning services.
+You had better replace these functions with the direct system calls to avoid crash.

 DexHunter aims at unpacking hardened dex file automatically.